Mice and rats

 - Additional Readings

 The names associated with a great number of species of mammals in a number of different families of the order Rodentia.
-The rodents constitute the largest order of mammals, and they presently include 2277 species, or about 42% of the known mammalian species of the world.
-Most of the smaller rodents are called rats or mice.
-There is no fundamental taxonomic difference between mice and rats; they differ only in size.
-(Smaller species are generally called mice; larger ones are called rats.)
+The rodents constitute the largest order (Rodentia) of mammals, and they include approximately 2300 species, or about 42% of the known mammalian species of the world.
+Most of the smaller rodents are called mice or rats.
+There is no fundamental taxonomic difference between mice and rats; they differ only in their size.
+Smaller species are generally called mice (Fig. 1); larger ones are called rats.
 Both mice and rats are often in the same family, and there are mice and rats in a number of different rodent families.
 See also: Mammalia; Rodentia

 The content above is only an excerpt.